LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/21_customizing_gum_ui/index.md

 ### The OptionsSlider Class

 Now let's create a custom `OptionsSlider` class to style the volume sliders.
-This class will inherit from Gum's base `Slider` class and provide a styled appearance consistent with the game's visual theme.
+This class inherits from Gum's base `Slider` class and provides a styled appearance consistent with the game's visual theme.

 Create a new file named *OptionsSlider.cs* in the *UI* folder with the following code: